KartoffelChipss/LifeStealZ/README.md

 # This option will enforce the heart limit on admin commands like /lifestealz hearts <add, set> <player> <amount>
 enforceMaxHeartsOnAdminCommands: false

+#If hearts should be dropped instead of directly added to the killer
+dropHearts: false
 #If a heart should be dropped, when the killer already has the max amount of hearts
 dropHeartsIfMax: true
 #If a player should lose a heart, when dying to hostile mobs or falldamage, lava, etc